garvitdelhi/WikiToLearnHome/doc/general.md

 This documentation describes both how to use WTLH to setup a WTL environment and how WTLH works.
-The first part will be called *WTLH user guide*, sice a the WTLH user is a WTL developer, while the second part willbe referred to as *WTLH developer guide*, and is thought to help further WTLH development.
+The first part will be called *WTLH user guide*, sice a the WTLH user is a WTL developer, while the second part will be referred to as *WTLH developer guide*, and is thought to help further WTLH development.

 WTLH User Guide: Overview
 -------------------------